 Attendance: Regular attendance and participation are essential for success in this course.
 Attendance is required.
 Please be on time and be engaged for the duration of class.
-Being late on a regular basis will have a negative impact on your daily participation grade, and eventually, your final grade Note 1: Eating is not allowed in class because it will interfere with your ability to communicate but drinking a beverage is fine.
+Being late on a regular basis will have a negative impact on your daily participation grade, and eventually, your final grade.
 For every absence, you will receive a zero for class participation for that given day.
 Also, more than TWELVE absences will result in an automatic F in the course, regardless of the circumstances.
 There are no excused absences or unexcused absences.
 It is not possible to receive participation points for the days missed nor recuperate missed class work.
 However, your class participation will be calculated based on the total number of scheduled class periods minus two, which means that TWO absences will be automatically forgiven at the end of the semester.
 I recommend being judicious about the way you use these absences, as they are intended to provide some relief for having missed class due to illness, co-curricular activities, or religious observances.
 If you become ill and the illness persists for such a length of time as to cause you to miss more than twelve classes, then you should withdraw from the course since it will no longer be possible to receive a passing grade.

-Note 2: The only way to earn points for class participation is by attending class.
+Note: The only way to earn points for class participation is by attending class.
 Because the work done in class cannot be made up, there is simply no way to recuperate points missed for days that you do not attend.
 However, writing to me about the nature of your absence is a welcome gesture.
 It is a good to keep me informed about circumstances that will affect your ability to attend class and complete your assignments.
-This explanation will not, however, eliminate the absence or allow you more time to submit any assignment.
+This explanation will not, however, eliminate the absence or automatically allow you more time to submit any assignment.

 On learning a foreign language: There are no shortcuts to acquiring a foreign language.
 Grammar and vocabulary must be actively reviewed and memorized for an extended period of time.
 Above all else, it requires a personal commitment to mastering the language that is supported and complemented by your coursework.
 I expect that if you have enrolled in this course your long-term goal is to achieve a respectable level of bilingualism.
 This being the case, you will do well to give this course the time that it needs in order for it to help you move closer to that goal.
-If this is not your goal, then this course is not a good fit for you and you should consider dropping it.
+If this is not your goal, then you should consider dropping the course.